 All proposals of the Board of Directors were approved with strong majorities.

-Furthermore, the shareholders elected Peter Brabeck-Letmathe as Chairman of the Board of Directors and elected each member of the Compensation Committee individually.
+The shareholders elected Peter Brabeck-Letmathe as Chairman of the Board of Directors and elected each member of the Compensation Committee individually.

 For the year to come, the Board and its different Committees will be composed as follows: